MicrosoftDocs/win32/desktop-src/delivery_optimization/ienumbackgroundcopyfiles-skip.md

 ---
 title: IEnumBackgroundCopyFiles Skip method
 description: Skips the next specified number of elements in the enumeration sequence.
-If there are fewer elements left in the sequence than the requested number of elements to skip, it skips past the last element in the sequence. ms.assetid: 'B01D4292-6BA5-4171-928B-AB2C555E2C2A'
+If there are fewer elements left in the sequence than the requested number of elements to skip, it skips past the last element in the sequence. ms.assetid: B01D4292-6BA5-4171-928B-AB2C555E2C2A
+keywords:
+- Skip method
+- Skip method, IEnumBackgroundCopyFiles interface
-keywords: ["Skip method", "Skip method, IEnumBackgroundCopyFiles interface", "IEnumBackgroundCopyFiles interface, Skip method"]
+- IEnumBackgroundCopyFiles interface, Skip method
 topic_type:
 - apiref
 api_name: